martinrotter/rssguard/README.md

 * feed authentication (Digest-MD5, BASIC, NTLM-2),
 * handles tons of messages & feeds,
 * sweet look & feel,
+* fully adjustable toolbars (changeable buttons and style),
+* ability to check for updates on all platforms + self-updating on Windows and OS/2,
 * hideable main menu,
 * KFeanza-based default icon theme + ability to create your own icon themes,
 * fully skinnable user interface + ability to create your own skins,